-The setting makes effective use of the support of the local authority's advisory teacher and the Mudiad Meithrin officer and implements promptly and successfully their recommendations.
+The setting makes effective use of the support of the local authority's advisory teacher and the Mudiad Meithrin officer and implements successfully their recommendations.

 Following the process of self-evaluation a setting improvement plan is produced which indicates a good awareness of the setting's performance and focuses on raising standards by improving provision and setting clear targets.
-All contribute to this.
+Both contribute to this.

-Practitioners undergo an annual appraisal interview with the registered person in order to identify their continuing professional development needs.
-They attend training courses regularly and the positive impact of this is seen in the teaching and children's welfare as practitioners implement what they have learned.
+Practitioners undergo an annual appraisal interview with the chair of the management committee in order to identify their continuing professional development needs.
+She visits regularly and the setting benefits greatly from her support.
+Practitioners attend training courses regularly and the positive impact of this is seen in the teaching and the children's wellbeing as practitioners implement what they have learned.